pdf-raku/PDF-ISO_32000-raku/README.md

 - [generated interface roles](blob/master/gen/lib/ISO_32000) for building and validating PDF objects
 - scripts and Makefiles for regenerating the XML tables and roles

-todo: runtime introspection of resources and generated artifiacts, e.g.:
+todo: run-time introspection of resources and generated artefacts, e.g.:

 ```
 use PDF::ISO_32000;